Pvt. August James Moody

 During this time, the POWs rations were cut to a single cup of rice a day.
 The POWs were now so hungry that they raided the Japanese garbage pile for remnants of vegetables.
 Many ate the weeds that grew inside the camp until it was bare.

 Air raids soon were nightly events.
 Japanese planes flying out of the airfield were loaded with bombs and carried extra gasoline tanks.
 Finally, all work on the airfield was stopped.
-On that day, the POWs were lined up by fours.
-The outside men had rope tied to their wrists to prevent escape.
-They were marched shoeless to the Tabunco Pier and arrived at noon.
-They were packed into the two holds of Erie Maru.
+On that day, the POWs were lined up by fours with the outside men having rope tied to their wrists to prevent escape.
+They were marched shoe-less to the Tabunco Pier and arrived at noon.
+The POWs were packed into the two holds of Erie Maru.
 400 POWs were in the first hold while the remaining 350 POWs were put in the second hold.
 In addition, several tons of Japanese baggage were packed into the hold.
 Around six that evening, the ship sailed.

 On August 24th, the ship arrived in Zamboanga where it waited for ten days until the Shinyo Maru arrived.
-The POWs were not allowed out of the holds and the conditions in the ship's holds were terrible.
+As they waited, the POWs were not allowed out of the holds and the conditions in the ship's holds became terrible.
 The holds were hot and steamy and the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
-During this time, the POWs were allowed on deck and sprayed with salt water.
+The smell got so bad that the Japanese allowed the POWs on deck and sprayed with salt water.

 It should be noted that the United States had intercepted the order from Japanese command sending the Shinyo Maru to Zamboanga.
 Someone misinterpreted the order as saying the ship would be transporting "750 military personnel" instead of "750 military prisoners" to Manila.
 The U.S.S.
 Paddle was sent to the area to intercept the ship.

 On September 4th, the POWs were transferred onto the Shinyo Maru.
 250 POWs were put in the ship's smaller hold, while the 500 POWs were put into its larger hold.
 That night, bombs from American planes landed alongside of the ship rocking an shaking it.
-The POWs prayed for the ship would be hit.
+The POWs prayed that the ship would be hit by a bomb.

-The ship sailed on September 5th at 2:00 a.m.
-Before the ship sailed, the hatch covers were secured so that the POWs could not lift them from below.
-The ship headed north in a zigzag pattern in an attempt to avoid submarines.
-The POWs were no longer allowed on deck.
+The ship sailed on September 5th at 2:00 A.M.
+Before sailing, the hatch covers were secured so that the POWs could not lift them from below.
+The ship headed north in a zigzag pattern in an attempt to avoid submarines, and the POWs were no longer allowed on deck.
 Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
 The ship was now part of a convoy designated as C-076.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.
-In reality, American submarines were picking off ships in the convoys one at a time.
+In reality, American submarines were picking off ships in the convoy one at a time.

 At 7:37 p.m. on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the Shinyo Maru.
 The first torpedo hit the ship in its main hold.
 Moments later, a second torpedo hit the ship.
-There was a gapping hole in the ship's side.
+There was a gaping hole in the ship's side.
 The explosion blew some POWs out of the hold, through the hole, and into the water.
-Those POWs in the hold who were still alive saw the bodies of the dead floating in the water as the hold filled with water.
+Those POWs in the hold, who were still alive, saw the bodies of the dead floating in the water as the hold filled with water.

 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.